kabouzeid/mini-kit/src/mini/config/README.md

 ## Highlights

-- Load any Python config module or callable with `load_config`.
+- Load any Python config module or callable with `load`.
 - Compose configs via `parents = [...]` chains or by supplying multiple paths at once.
-- Parameterise configs with function arguments; pass runtime values with the `params` argument to `load_config`.
+- Parameterise configs with function arguments; pass runtime values with the `params` argument to `load`.
 - Adjust values on the fly using `apply_overrides` and a compact CLI-friendly syntax.
 - Control merge behaviour with the `delete()` and `replace(value)` verbs.
-- Snapshot final dictionaries back to Python files with `save_config`, or pretty-print them using `format_config`.
+- Snapshot final dictionaries back to Python files with `dump`, or pretty-print them using `format`.

 ---